 Find a fairly bright pixel, but not one that is too close to that clipping point of 0.98.
 Since the camera clipped off all data that was brighter than 0.98, we don't know what the actual brightness of those pixels was.
 No matter how high the exposure goes, their value will not change.
 I found a good pixel at 0.738 on the door.
 Leaving the mouse in place, use the [ and ] keys to step back and forth between frames 0 and 4.
 Take note of the difference in value between these two frames.
 The pixel I sampled changes from 0.738 to 0.82, for a difference of 0.09.

 You can make calculations inside the numeric field.
 Set the playhead and frame 4, place your cursor in the field after the existing number and simply type "+" and the difference you calculated.
 In my case, I have "0.712381+0.09".
+A new keyframe appears, holding the adjusted value.
 Now the gargoyle's brightness changes with the plate.

 There is another brightness change from frame 15 to 24.
 Repeat the process I've just shown you to see if you can keep the gargoyle matched to the plate through that change, also.
 To set a keyframe without changing the value, right-click on the control's label and choose "Set Key."
 You can remove a keyframe the same way, and if you decide you want to remove the animation entirely in order to start over, right-click and choose "Remove ColorCorrector1MasterGain," which is the name of the spline that is modifying the slider.

 Continue the process to the end of the clip, finding places where the brightness changes and matching them by animating the Gain control.
 When you're finished play the clip and see whether the gargoyle looks like it's receiving the same exposure changes as the house.
-You might need to make some minor adjustments based on your own aesthetics—the presence of noise in the plate can make absolute brightness measurements inaccurate.
-I'll discuss some ways to minimize that problem when we talk about CG Integration.
+You might need to make some minor adjustments based on your own sense of aesthetics—the presence of noise in the plate can make absolute brightness measurements inaccurate.

 Lesson the Fourth: Masking